| Written by Mark Buzinkay

 Lean, Six Sigma, Agile, and other continuous improvement methodologies embrace smart automation.
 However, not everything can be automated, nor should it be.
 The lean journey needs to be adopted, not just automation alone.
 As in other industries, excessive automation means less flexibility within container terminals due to amortisation.

-The disadvantages of a fully automated container terminal - less flexibility for operational planning, new scenarios that have to be previously planned, more difficulty to react when exceptions occur - must be taken into account when expecting higher productivity.
+The disadvantages of a fully automated container terminal - less flexibility for operational planning, new scenarios that have to be previously planned, and more difficulty in reacting when exceptions occur - must be taken into account when expecting higher productivity.
 A semi-automated container terminal avoids them as there are still parts in the process that remain flexible to react to exceptions and new scenarios quickly.
 Additionally, a semi-automated container terminal requires substantially less capital outlay.
-And it remains a significant employer in the region: the loss of jobs through semi-automation is minimal, compared to full automation.
+And it remains a significant employer in the region: the loss of jobs through semi-automation is minimal compared to full automation.

 Automation is a global trend in port container terminals.
 However, the level of automation adopted in each terminal depends on different factors.
 Semi-automation is, in most cases, the right mix to increase container terminal productivity.
 One aspect of semi-automation goes beyond the borders of the terminal yard: involving gates and yards to gather data and funnel them into the terminal-logistics chain system.